romeokienzler/me/README.md

 * Hyperledger (in BlockChain elective)
 [https://www.fhnw.ch](https://www.fhnw.ch/de/die-fhnw/hochschulen/ht/institute/institut-fuer-business-engineering/ibe-newsletter/blockchain-eine-disruptive-technologie)

+# Speaker announcement
+Romeo is a data scientist working for IBM and an advocate for ethical machine learning, transparency and privacy

 # Bio
+PLEASE DON'T USE THE BIO AS SPEAKER ANNONCEMENT - IT IS ONLY THERE TO SHOW OFF TO GET PAPERS ACCEPTED - PLEASE USE SPEAKER ANNOUNCEMENT ABOVE

 Romeo Kienzler is Chief Data Scientist at the IBM Center for Open Source Data and AI Technologies (CODAIT) in San Fransisco.